 Your soil must also contain mineral salts as a way to form an electrolyte to conduct electricity.

-Mineral salts can be natural (due to rainfall or chemical elements), or they can be introduced artificially in the soil to improve its conductivity.
+Mineral salts can be natural (due to rainfall or chemical elements), or they can be introduced artificially into the soil to improve its conductivity.

 Mineral salts have the most significant impact on reducing resistivity.